 Stakeholders made an additional related change after the first version of the Bench Card was implemented.
 At an April 2021 stakeholder meeting where we presented early evaluation results, stakeholders expressed concern that the standard North Carolina Administrative Office of the Courts (NC AOC) court date rescheduling letter does not provide individuals with sufficient information about the consequences of a non-appearance.
 They specifically noted empirical research suggesting that informing individuals of those consequences can reduce failures to appear.
-After discussion, stakeholders decided to modify their supplemental notice
+After discussion, stakeholders decided to modify their supplemental notice will owe to the court if you are found guilty of or plead guilty to this charge.
+If you cannot pay that \$200 fine, an additional suspension could be placed on your license.

 Orange County Restoration Legal Counsel is a free service that can answer questions about your license and provide assistance to eligible defendants.
-Contact Emma Ferriola-Bruckenstein at EFerriola-Bruckenstein@OrangeCountyNC.gov or (919) 245-2313 for the following:
+Contact Emma Ferriola-Bruckenstein at EFerriola-Bruckenstein@OrangeCountyNC.gov or (919) 245-2313 for in court.
+Your license will then stay suspended until you handle this case, and it will become more difficult for you to restore your license.